-07 Ethical Behavior 30 Ethical Behavior 31 Duty to Clients 31 Client Confidentiality 31 Summary 32 08 Frequently Asked Questions 33 Q: How long will it take me to find a site and Local Clinical Supervisor?
+07 Ethical Behavior 30 Duty to Clients Client Confidentiality Summary 31 31 32 08 Frequently Asked Questions 33 Q: How long will it take me to find a site and Local Clinical Supervisor?
 34 Q: Can I be paid for clinical training?
 34 Q: Will I have to pay for clinical supervision?
 34 Q: What credentials are needed for my Local Clinical Supervisor to be approved?
 34 Q: What are the differences between the onsite and offsite supervisor?
 34 Q: Can I do my practicum/internship in a private practice setting rather than a site?
 35 Q: May I have more than one clinical site at a time?
 35 Q: Do I have to change sites during my clinical training experience?
 35 Q: Where is it appropriate for me to conduct therapy?
 35 Q: Who needs to be physically present at the site when I'm conducting therapy?
 35 Q: If I speak two languages, can I provide therapy in both?
 35 Q: Does it matter what kind of clients I have if I get the required hours?
 36 Q: Can I count group therapy?
 36 Q: Can I count the "extra" hours I spend at my site?
-36 Q: Can I conduct therapy either through a video platform?
+36 Q: Can I conduct therapy either through phone or a video platform?
 36 Q: Can I finish my clinical experience in less than one year?
-36 09 Additional Policies & Processes 37 Clinical Administrative Training Team Interventions 38 Clinical Development Committee (CDC) 38 Clinical Support Committee (CSC) 39 Specialized Training 40 Consider the AAMFT Code of Ethics (2015) 40
+36 09 Additional Policies & Processes 37

+Clinical Administrative Training Team Interventions38Clinical Development Committee (CDC)38Clinical Support Committee (CSC)39Specialized Training40Consider the AAMFT Code of Ethics (2015)40